flippercloud/flipper/docs/Gates.md

 if flipper[:stats].enabled?(some_admin)
   # do thing...
 else
-  raise "Your are not authorized to view this page" end
+  # do not do thing
+end
 ```

 ## 3. Individual Actor